lucafrance/lucafrance.github.io/_posts/2022-08-10-bitcoin-wallet.md

 tags: [decentralized finance]
 ---

+I started studying decentralized finance for a potential project opportunity.
+As part of my research I created my first bitcoin wallet.
+Here is what I learnt and how it works.

 ⚠️ Do additional research if you plan to store a significant amount of bitcoins in your wallet.
 In my examples I am ignoring several recommended precautions.